 JURASSIC PARK: THE GAME: Wants an apology for the mean comments about its buttons.

-There isn't much fighting though, because there aren't many dinosaurs - Trespasser only has a handful per level, and they're unimpressive to say the least.
-The original design called for all kinds of complicated stuff, like an emotional system that would control their reactions to you, and the game being more of a survival game than a shooter.
+There isn't much fighting though, because there aren't many dinosaurs.
+Trespasser only has a handful per level, and they're unimpressive to say the least.
+The original design called for all kinds of complicated stuff, like an emotional system that would control their reactions to you, and the game being more survival than shooter.
 Instead, it had to pull most of that out and patch the gaping holes with bits of paper stuck down with spit.
 The result?
-An lonely. empty shell of a game where you're lucky to occasionally bump into a big dinosaur or a couple of social pariah raptors.
+A lonely, empty shell of a game where you're lucky to occasionally bump into a big dinosaur or a couple of social pariah raptors.